Waiver of the Foreign Language Requirement

 - Submit the request form to the Undergraduate Academic Affairs office along with translated academic transcripts.

 If you are granted the waiver, you will be contacted and your degree audit in Patriot Web will show that the requirement has been waived.

 Foreign Language Waiver Policies

 Students may be eligible for a waiver of the foreign language requirement if they can demonstrate language proficiency through documentation of previous language experience.
 Students who are granted a waiver do not receive credit.

-- Students will automatically receive a waiver of the foreign language requirement if they provide:
+- Students will automatically receive a waiver of the foreign language requirement if they:

-- Qualifying scores on the Advanced Placement Exam, the International Baccalaureate, the SAT Subject Test, or others, submitted with the application to Mason.
+- Provide qualifying scores on the Advanced Placement Exam, the International Baccalaureate, the SAT Subject Test, or others, submitted with the application to Mason.
 See the web page Academic Credit by Exam for details.
 Students cannot take these exams for credit once they have matriculated at George Mason University.

-- Placement into a 300-level class on the placement exam administered by the Department of Modern and Classical Languages
+- Place into a 300-level class on the placement exam administered by the Department of Modern and Classical Languages

 - Students who can document proficiency in the following ways may request a waiver of the requirement by submitting the Foreign Language Waiver Request Form to the Office of Undergraduate Academic Affairs along with the required official supporting documentation.

 - A qualifying TOEFL score submitted with their application to Mason.
 No other documentation is required.